-Too much peanut butter can lead to obesity, and some cats may get an upset stomach from eating too much of the sticky paste.
+Too much peanut butter can lead to obesity, for one.
+And some cats may get an upset stomach from eating too much of the sticky paste.

-While small offerings of peanut butter are generally safe, feeding your cats large amounts of peanut butter is a bad idea and can lead to health issues like obesity and diabetes.
+So it’s okay to do small offerings of peanut butter.
+But feeding your cats large amounts of peanut butter is a bad idea and can lead to health issues like obesity and diabetes.

 There is one other concern about peanut butter that you should keep in mind before feeding: rodent traps.

 Sometimes, people use peanut butter to bait rodent traps.
-You may not want to give your cat a taste for peanut butter if you also use peanut butter in mouse traps in your home or use peanut butter to disguise rodenticide.
+So, you may not want to give your cat a taste for peanut butter if you also use peanut butter in mouse traps.
+Also avoid this if in your home you use peanut butter to disguise rodenticide.

 Cats are notoriously difficult to medicate.
-They usually don’t like swallowing pills, and they have a habit of turning their nose up at medication that is supposedly flavorful and tasty.
+They usually don’t like swallowing pills, and they have a habit of turning their nose up at medication in general.
+Even ones that are supposedly flavorful and tasty.

 For these cats, peanut butter and other tasty treats can be a good way of concealing a pill.

-If you want to try using peanut butter to conceal medication, talk to your veterinarian about how much peanut butter is safe and the best way to convince your cat to eat both the peanut butter and the medication.
+But don’t rush into this.
+If you want to try using peanut butter to conceal medication, talk to your veterinarian first.
+He’ll let you know how much peanut butter is safe and the best way to convince your cat to eat both the peanut butter and the medication.

-These days, we are almost all aware of the dangers of severe peanut allergies in humans, but what about cats?
+These days, almost all of us are aware of the dangers of severe peanut allergies in humans.
+But what about cats?

 Peanut allergies in cats are not common, but you should be observant any time you introduce a new food item to your pet.